Why we need better verification for AI-generated code

 round1 --> round2

-You wouldn’t catch this in manual testing.
+This is not easy to catch with manual testing.
 With 8+ players, rematches don’t happen in the first few rounds.
 The bug only shows up with small player pools over multiple rounds, which is exactly the kind of scenario PBT generates automatically across 50 different random seeds.

-The next set of failures was more interesting.
 The engine assigned colours pair-by-pair: for each match, pick whichever assignment best satisfies R8 (colour balancing).
-Locally reasonable.
-Globally broken.
+This works locally, but failed globally.

 RULE 7 VIOLATED: Player 5 has three consecutive 'B' colors: W, B, B, B